Incident basics and investigation

 What’s the purpose of the report?

-Although the City has limited control over the PES site, we have a responsibility to plan for possible scenarios in the future.
-We must fully understand the effects any outcome will have on Philadelphia’s economy, environment, public health, and safety.
+Although the City has limited control over the PES site, the City has the responsibility to plan for possible scenarios in the future.
+The report will help the City understand the effects that the closure of the refinery, and possible future uses of the site, will have on Philadelphia’s economy, environment, public health, and safety.